NeurodataWithoutBorders/pynwb/docs/CONTRIBUTING.rst

 Endorsement
 -----------

-Please don’t take the fact that working with an organization (e.g., during a hackathon or via GitHub) as an endorsement of your work or your organization.
-It’s okay to say  e.g., “We worked with XXXXX to advance science” but not e.g., “XXXXX supports our work on NWB”.”
+Please don’t take the fact that you worked with an organization (e.g., during a hackathon or via GitHub) as an endorsement of your work or your organization.
+It is okay to say e.g., “We worked with XXXXX to advance science” but not e.g., “XXXXX supports our work on NWB”.”

 FAQ
 ===